 Hi, hello, how is it going?
-Hope your Christmas went well, hope the family is good etc. etc.
+Hope your day is going well, hope the family is good etc. etc.

 Look, we have something we need to talk about.